-2. Morita
+2. Prior Discussion of Morita

-In IPR2021-00597 the Board considered grounds based on Morita alone.
-PAT-B at 237-254 (Decision from TCT Mobile (US), Inc., et al. v.
-Fundamental Innovation Systems International LLC, IPR2021-00597 at Paper 8 (Decision) at 6).
+In IPR2021-428, the Board considered grounds based on Morita alone.
+PAT-B at 1-21 (TCT Mobile (US), Inc. et al. v.
+Fundamental Innovation Systems International, LLC, IPR2018-598, Paper 8 (Decision)) at 6.
 The petition in that proceeding argued that the charger dock of Morita could be used in a third mode in which it was connected to the mobile videophone and no other devices (i.e., not a personal comptuer and not any peripheral devices).
-Id. at 246-254.
-The Board disagreed, finding that Morita only disclosed two modes, both of which involve the charger dock being connected to peripheral devices.
-Id. at 251-52 ("Petitioner's contention that Morita would operate as a charger only, without USB data communication with the peripherals, is unsupported by Morita").
-In the first mode, the charger dock is connected to power, the videophone, a personal computer, and peripheral devices and the personal computer acts as a host.
-Id. at 246 ("In this first mode, USB hub control unit 27 sets the personal computer as a USB host and the mobile device as a device").
-In the second mode, no mode . . . the mobile device [i]s set as the USB host.")
+Id. at 10-11.
+The Board disagreed and held that Morita only disclosed two modes, both of which involve the charger dock being connected to peripheral devices.
+Id. at 15 ("Petitioners' contention that Morita would operate as a charger only, without USB data communication with the peripherals, is unsupported by Morita.").

+The Board held that, in the first mode disclosed by Morita, the charger dock is connected to power, the videophone, a personal computer, and peripheral devices and the personal computer acts as a host.
+Id. at 8-9 ("In the first mode, the charger is connected to a personal computer through port 20, to the mobile device through port 21, and external peripherals such as a mouse and keyboard through port 24.
+In this first mode, USB hub control unit 27 sets the personal computer as a USB host and the mobile device as a device.").
+In the second mode, no personal computer is connected, and instead, the charger dock is connected to power, the videophone, and peripheral device(s) and the mobile videophone acts as the host.
+Id. at 9 ("In the second mode . . . the mobile device is set as the UB host and port 20, connected to the personal computer, "becomes vacant" (i.e., disabled).")

 The arguments contained herein based on Morita in view of Shiga are distinct from those made in the prior petition.
-Specifically, this request dos not argue that Morita would be configured in a third "charger only" mode.
-Instead, the substantial new question of patentability is based on the second mode described by the Patent Board and the obvious and intended use of both Morita and Shiga, i.e., the charger dock connected to the videophone and a peripheral keyboard.
+Specifically, this request does not argue that Morita would be configured in a third "charger only" mode.
+Instead, the substantial new question of patentability is based on the second mode described by the PTAB and the obvious and intended use of both Morita and Shiga, i.e., the charger dock connected to the videophone and a peripheral keyboard.
 See Section IV.C.
 The keyboard is used in exactly the way described by Shiga, i.e., to power-on and power-off the connected host device.
 Id.